 When a pet owner decides to bring a furry companion home, chances are, they will first consider every factor that is associated with owning a pet.
 From vet trips to food costs and everything in between, it’s expected for the owner to do their research before bringing home a new pup.
 While the predicted longevity of your pet should not be a deal breaker, it is still an important aspect that should be taken into consideration.

-Unfortunately, some dog breeds are proven to have shorter lifespans compared to others.
+Unfortunately, some dog breeds are proven to have shorter lifespans compared to the average dog lifespan.
 As a general rule of thumb, teacup or toy-sized varieties live longer than your medium to large-sized breeds.

 Why Do Larger Dogs Have Shorter Lifespans Than Smaller Dogs?